darkhunter141/Activator/README.md

 Free Windows 10 Activator .
 No virus Try This Bro😉

 Download main.cmd file from github.
 Run this file as administrator .
-Then select your options . wait 1 or 2 min Options😃
+Then select your options . wait 1 or 2 min 😃